cfsworkload/blue-messenger/README.md

 ![Example](images/metrics.jpg)

-To start the stress so you can monitor auto scaling from the 'Auto-Scaling' service
+To start the stress so you can monitor auto scaling from the 'Auto-Scaling' service.

 	1) Reload the webpage for the application by selecting one of the routes
 	2) In the 'Messaging Rate' box put any message you would like to spam